archlinux/aur/README.md

 * DEB/RPM package
 * List whether stock/etf/mutual fund/crypto/etc. in portfolio for less API calls and portfolio distribution (tried to implement, but IEX API is unpredictable; wait for v2)
-* Make printouts pretty with ncurses (graph plots with historical prices?)
 * Format prices with commas (set locale?)
 * Function to add new attributes to portfolio if not found
 * Maybe replace News API with IEX news endpoint